 I’ve been consciously masking since the summer I turned twelve, when my group of “best friends” turned on me for being … me.
-Up until then I had no reason not to be my brainy, artsy, introverted, precocious, reserved, (undiagnosed, at the time) autistic self.
+Up until then there was nothing to discourage the full expression of my brainy, artsy, introverted, precocious, reserved, (undiagnosed, at the time) autistic self.
 I was free to be who I really was.
-It’s why I always look back on my early childhood as carefree; as the best years of my life.
+It’s why I always look back on my early childhood as carefree and blissful; as the best years of my life.

 That summer something shifted.
 I know now what that was.
 Back then I only knew there was something wrong with me.
 The gang of turncoats who went on to bully me for the whole of seventh grade would help me fill in those blanks.
 I talked funny, like a nerdy robot.
 The earnestness of my interest in music and art was “gay.”
 My being the smartest kid in class made me a goody goody, which wasn’t cool, apparently.
 And so on, and so on.
 Grade seven was the loneliest, darkest, most horrific year of my childhood.
 I remember almost nothing of that year, it was so traumatic.

 Then I got a lucky break.
 A fresh start.
-My mother moved to another part of town.
+My mother moved us to another part of town.
 I would start grade eight at a new school.
-I had a chance to make new friends who wouldn’t abandon me for being me.
-I would make sure not to reveal too much of the real me to reject.
+I had a chance to make new friends who wouldn’t, out of the blue, totally discard and bully me.
+I would make sure not to reveal too much of the real me that anyone would want to reject.
 The mask would make sure of it.
-Like millions of lower needs, high IQ, high masking autistics, I learned at an early age that masking, suppressing my authentically autistic self, was the best way to survive in a world made by and for neurotypicals.
+Like millions of lower needs, high IQ, high masking autistics, I learned at an early age that masking, suppressing my authentically autistic self, was the best way to survive in a world that was not made with neurodiversity in mind.

 The mask worked like a charm, but it was exhausting to maintain.
 It never came naturally and it was always fraught.
-When I was young, I never really knew if the contents of the mask were right in the circumstances.
-It was always my best guess.
-As I got older, the mask was informed by a keen eye for observation and a savant’s capacity for pattern recognition.
-I eventually came to know how neurotypicals behave and had deduced fairly well what they expected socially without really knowing why, or being able to relate to their motivations and intentions.
+When I was young, I was never fully confident the contents of the mask were right in the circumstances.
+Impostor syndrome was a constant presence.
+I often felt like a fraud.
+As I grew older, the mask was informed by my keen eye for observation and a savant’s capacity for pattern recognition.
+I eventually came to understand from a distance how neurotypicals behave and had deduced fairly well what they expected socially without really knowing why, or being able to relate to their motivations and intentions.

-What defines many of us as autistic is the fact we did not acquire the cluster of socially conditioned norms, behaviours, and worldview of neurotypicals, which help them to function well in social environments.
-This is a large part of what makes autistics so creative, original, and unique.
-We see things others don’t see, because our perception was not effectively narrowed by social conditioning.
-This explains why people like Beethoven, Mozart, and Einstein, who were autistic, were able to create art and make insights that were pathbreaking.
+What defines many of us as autistic is the fact we do not readily acquire the cluster of socially conditioned norms, behaviours, and worldview that neurotypicals do, which help a person function effectually in social situations.
+This inherent resistance to being readily shaped and molded by society is part of what makes autistics so creative, original, and unique.
+We see things others don’t see, because our perception was not so decidedly narrowed by social conditioning.
+This explains why people like Beethoven, Mozart, and Einstein, who were clearly autistic, were able to create art and make insights that were pathbreaking.
+It is why many autistics are extremely sensitive to injustice.

 The downside is that, wherever we autistics go, we never fit in socially — unless we are masking.
 As children and teens we were subjected to ridicule and scorn for being ourselves, and this shaped our profound feeling of being different from others.
 It is very alienating to be autistic in a neurotypical world.
 For many autistics, the mask is fashioned in response to the neurotypical social space they are forced to survive in.
-Unlike the borderline personality — a misdiagnosis often attributed to high masking autistics (especially women) — the autistic’s main motivation for masking is not to manipulate others to get what we want, it is to avoid harm from being divergent from the common sense of “normal” (flawed and fictitious as it is).
+Unlike the borderline personality — a misdiagnosis often attributed to high masking autistics (especially women) — for most autistics, the main motivation for masking is not to manipulate others to get what we want, it is to avoid the harm invited by our divergence from the common sense of “normal” (flawed and fictitious as it is).
 We mask to remain as invisible and as safe as we can because, in order to learn, work, or experience life we must go into a world that mostly rejects who we are.

-Beneath the mask is the authentic self that is neither socially defined nor ego-driven; it is the pure self most autistics strongly identify with.
-For me, donning the mask is psychologically damaging because it requires a conscious erasure of my authentic being from society to gain acceptance.
-It is the systematic negation, suppression, and abandonment of my actual self.
+Beneath the mask is the authentic self who is neither socially defined nor ego-driven; it is the pure self most autistics strongly identify with.
+For me, donning the mask is psychologically damaging because it requires a conscious erasure of my authentic being just to survive in the social spaces I occupy.
+Over time, the imperative becomes a systematic negation, suppression, and ultimately, abandonment of my actual self.
 Beneath the mask is an authentic person who feels hurt and neglected by the conscious effort to keep him locked away from the outside world.
-The mask is worn to protect the authentic self beneath from psychological harm, and it came at an enormous psychic, spiritual cost.
+The paradox is the mask is worn to protect the authentic self beneath from psychological harm, but putting it on day after day slowly, incrementally inflicts a deeper wound to the psyche and the spirit.
+It invigorates feelings of being fundamentally flawed, which completely undermines positive self-esteem.
 I didn’t fully understand the profound, adverse impact of this suppression until decades after I first started masking.

-Many autistics struggle with the fact that a persona, rather than the authentic self, is what most neurotypical people present to the outside world.
+Many autistics struggle with the fact that a persona, rather than a facet of their authentic self, is what most neurotypical people present to the outside world.
 Neurotypicals generally learn to move seamlessly between their persona and their fully real selves as necessary, without feeling aggrieved by or exhausted by the enforced performativity.
-It’s a social necessity neurotypicals don’t tend to see as such a threat to their being like many autistics do.
-At a young age neurotypicals begin to internalize society’s unwritten rules about how to perform, and it becomes easier for them to do so as they grow into adults.
+It’s a social necessity neurotypicals don’t tend to see as such a threat to their being as many autistics do.
+At a young age neurotypicals begin to organically internalize society’s unwritten rules about how to perform, so it becomes easier and less threatening to their psyche when they do so as adults.

-The cognitive dissonance from performing in a way that is so discordant with our authentic selves is a big reason many autistics burn out.
-The amount of energy and the lack of self integrity involved in effecting the ruse is spirit crushing.
+The cognitive dissonance and the daily inner conflict raging in our bodies and minds from having to perform in a way that is so discordant with our authentic selves is a significant reason many autistics burn out.
+The amount of mental energy and the lack of self integrity involved in effecting the ruse is spirit crushing.
 It is at the heart of the anxiety and depression many high masking, low needs autistics struggle with as they proceed white-knuckled into the neurotypical world and attempt to achieve the same vocational or life goals as a neurotypical.
 Maintaining the balance between functioning well enough in social encounters to acquire the basic necessities of adult life while maintaining integrity to one’s authentic, autistic self is extremely difficult.
 It sometimes feels impossible.
-The mask is a compromise we feel compelled to make with the world; one that requires active self-negation to make a living, to avoid persecution in an allistic, ableist society, to keep doors open to psychologically enriching, self actualizing experiences.
+The mask is a compromise we feel compelled to make with the world; one that requires active self-negation to make a living, to avoid persecution in an ableist society, to keep doors open to psychologically enriching, self actualizing experiences.

 The challenge for many autistics is not to lose compassion for oneself for donning the mask.
 The fact we need to put it on betrays an environment that does not feel safe for our authentic selves.
 Most social spaces don’t want authenticity, especially of the autistic variety.
 The key for autistic well-being is to find social spaces — no matter how small or rare — where it is safe to be who we really are.